A Single Progenitor Model for GW150914 and GW170104

 The time for the material to be transported inwards to the BH from radius $r$ is given by the viscous time there,

-where $M$ is the total binary mass, $q=M_s/M_p$; $M_p>M_s$ is the binary mass ratio, $\HoR$ is the dimensionless aspect ratio (height over radius) of the disk, and $\alpha$ is the Shakura-Sunyaev viscosity parameter \citep{SS73}.
+where $M$ is the total binary mass and $\HoR$ is the dimensionless aspect ratio (height over radius) of the disk.
+Here the $2/3$ prefactor is valid for a steady-state disk and we have calculated the coefficient of kinematic viscosity, $\nu$, using the Shakura-Sunyaev $\alpha$-prescription \citep{SS73}.

-When the GW decay timescale of the binary is longer than the viscous time at the outer edge of the disk, the disk will evolve adiabatically and accrete at the viscous rate onto each BH.
+When the GW-decay timescale of the binary is longer than the viscous time at the outer edge of the disk, the disk will evolve adiabatically and accrete at the viscous rate onto each BH.
 However, when $t_{\GW} \leq t_{\rm{in}}$, at a binary separation of

-the binary torque will drive the disk into the BH faster than the disk can viscously respond and trigger a super-Eddington accretion event. \footnote{See, for example, an analogue in the case of supermassive black hole binaries \citep[][and references therein]{CerioliLodato:Squeeze:2016, Fontecilla+2017}.}
+the binary torque will drive the disk into the BH faster than the disk can viscously respond and trigger a super-Eddington accretion event. \footnote{See, for example, an analogue in the case of supermassive black hole binaries: \citep[][and references therein]{CerioliLodato:Squeeze:2016, Fontecilla+2017}.}